Biodiversity Conservation in Company-Owned Forests in Japan and Planted Forests Overseas

 Appropriate Control of the Deer Population

-In recent years, the rising deer population throughout Japan is increasing concerns about feeding damage caused to young leaves and bark, and other harm to forestry in addition to soil runoff and the loss of biodiversity caused by the animals eating herbaceous plant on the forest floor, which decreases the variety of vegetation.
+In recent years, the increasing numbers of wild deers throughout Japan has raised concerns about feeding damage on young leaves and bark, and other harm to forestry in addition to soil runoff and the loss of biodiversity caused by the animals eating herbaceous plant on the forest floor, which decreases the variety of vegetation.

-In order to properly manage forests, Sumitomo Forestry Group catches and exterminates deer and installs tree shelters and protective nets that protect planted trees to control feeding damage and prompt the growth of healthy forests.
+Sumitomo Forestry Group captures and exterminates deer and installs tree shelters and protective nets that protect planted trees to control feeding damage and prompt the growth of healthy forests.

 Properly controlling the deer population contributes to comprehensive forest management of next generation through sustainable forest growth, biodiversity conservation by sustaining diverse vegetation on the forest floor, and prevention of local disasters by preventing soil runoff.